 Low-level tools like compilers, programming language libraries, and hardware synthesis engines form the foundations of modern hardware and software supply chains, so their security and efficiency is especially important.
 High-quality foundations enable developers to build with confidence and produce more trustworthy hardware and software.

 By advancing the state of the art in this niche, I hope to improve the performance and security of this critical infrastructure.

 Indiana University Intelligent Systems Engineering, Systems Engineer (2016-07-01 to present)

 - Developed machine learning framework for C standard library analysis

-- Managed RHEL/Ubuntu Virtual Machines (VMs) and Docker containers for autograder software-as-a-service (SaaS), serving up to 6 courses per semester and hundreds of students
+- Managed RHEL and Ubuntu Virtual Machines (VMs) and Docker containers for autograder software-as-a-service (SaaS), serving hundreds of concurrent students across multiple courses in 2 departments

-- Built and maintained cluster, server, power, and switch infrastructure in IU DataCenter environment
+- Built and maintained cluster, server, power, and switch infrastructure in a data center

 - Built 64-node Xilinx FPGA cluster with 40G network interconnects for high performance graph analytics

-- Managed 16-node Xeon/NetFPGA/Mellanox/GPU cluster for hardware accelerated networking applications
+- Merged 8-GPU cluster with 16-node CPU/FPGA cluster for hardware accelerated networking applications

-- Created curriculum and taught hundreds of students across 6 years, 4 required courses, and 1 elective
+- Created curriculum and taught hundreds of students per year across 5 required courses and 1 elective